F1-Buddy/f1buddy-python/README.md

 - [ ] qualigap, laptimes, fl, and both standings commands are just bad. fix input checking to be less terrible
 - [ ] speed is excessively long, convert to use embed class
 - [ ] use newer folder structure instead of string for old commands like speed,laptimes,etc.
-- [ ] fix outlier calculation for consistency

 ## Bugs
-- [ ] latest_completed_index gives next index not latest completed, fix and fix implementations
+- [x] latest_completed_index gives next index not latest completed, fix and fix implementations
 - [ ] fiadoc thread dying? unsure of why
 - [ ] IMPORTANT fl is completely broken, 2020 doesnt work
 - [ ] /consistency ver 2018